kevinde3ngineer/PiTempMonitor/README.md

-# PiTempMonitor - Run Python Applications On A Raspberry Pi 24/7
+# PiTempMonitor - Run Python Applications On Raspberry Pi 24/7

 PiTempMonitor is a project that demonstrates how to run a Python application continuously on a Raspberry Pi using `systemd`.
 The python script runs the `vcgencmd measure_temp` terminal command every 10 seconds and measures the Raspberry Pi temperature.